rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/_index.md

 weight: 2250
 ---

-As you configure a new cluster that's provisioned using RKE, you can can choose custom Kubernetes (K8s) options.
+As you configure a new cluster that's provisioned using RKE, you can choose custom Kubernetes (K8s) options.

 You can configure K8s options one of two ways: